Yahwism: Hellenistic worship among exiles

-Worship
+Religious practice

 Solomon dedicates the Temple at Jerusalem (painting by James Tissot or follower, c.
 1896–1902).

 The practices of Yahwism were largely characteristic of other Semitic religions of the time, including festivals, sacrifices, vow-making, private rituals, and the adjudication of legal disputes.
 The center of Yahweh-worship lay in three great annual festivals coinciding with major events in rural life: Passover with the birthing of lambs, Shavuot with the cereal harvest, and Sukkot with the fruit harvest.
 They became linked to events in the national mythos of Israel: Passover with the exodus from Egypt, Shavuot with the law-giving at Sinai, and Sukkot with the wilderness wanderings.
 The festivals thus celebrated Yahweh's salvation of Israel and Israel's status as his holy people, although the earlier agricultural meaning was not entirely lost.

 Animal sacrifices played a big role in Yahwism, with the subsequent burning and the sprinkling of their blood, a practice described in the Bible as a daily Temple ritual for the Jewish people.
 Sacrifice was presumably complemented by the singing or recital of psalms, but the details are scant.
 The rituals detailed in Leviticus 1–16, with their stress on purity and atonement, were followed only after the Babylonian exile and the Yahwism/Judaism transition.
 In reality, any head of a family could offer sacrifice as occasion demanded.
 Prayer itself did not have a statutory role in temple ritual, but was employed on other occasions.